Do’s & Don’ts When Making A Rain Barrel For Rainwater Collection

 If the water in your rain barrel gets starts to smell (or turns green), you have 3 good options:

-Option #1 is to add goldfish!
+Option #1: Add goldfish!
 They keep the water very clean by eating the algae that turns it green.
 Keep in mind… when using goldfish as a temporary way to remove algae, don’t just dump the goldfish in a stream or river — because they’re invasive.
 Instead, give them to a child with a fish tank, or return them to the store.

-Option #2 is to add barley-straw pellets.
+Option #2: Add barley-straw pellets.
 They will kill algae — but won’t harm plants.

-Option #3 is to pour a small amount of vinegar into the water.
+Option #3: Pour a small amount of vinegar into the water.
 It should clear it up relatively quickly.

-As a bonus… the goldfish and the vinegar options (separately) will also kill mosquito larvae!
+• The goldfish and the vinegar options (separately) will also kill mosquito larvae — so you won’t have to deal with mosquitoes any longer!

 How To Protect Your Rain Barrel In The Winter